mynavblog/Snippets-for-AL/README.md

 tfieldpagetooltip

 ## Known Issues
-1. Due to limitations Placeholders cannot be transformed so in Events, if object name has more than two words users need to remove spaces and "" by themselves.
+1. Due to limitations Placeholders cannot be transformed, if object name has more than two words users need to remove spaces and "" by themselves.
 Issue will be solved after https://github.com/Microsoft/vscode/issues/34683